Musée de la Chasse et de la Nature — the Museum of Hunting and Nature

 Another thing I didn't get a good picture of is an art installation involving a real wreck of a tiny European car, all rusted out, with real (dead) trees growing up through it, with birds and nests and stuff in the branches.
 So cool.
 You really need to go to this place.
 I insist.
 If you e-mail me and tell me you're not going to this place I will punch you.
 [Correction: Manning Krull will not punch you under any circumstances.
 Cool Stuff in Paris regrets the error.]

-Check out that strange hunting bugle sculpture on the mantle; that's a real bugle, chopped in half, with part of the metal pounded out to create a base.
+Check out the neat hunting bugle sculpture on the mantle; it's a real bugle that's been chopped in half.

 Look at that little fella!
 So cute!